Indre-V/blossom-therapy/README.md

 ### User Account Pages

-THe user account pages ensure a smooth and secure process for managing user access, enhancing the overall user experience on Blossom Therapy Insights.
+The user account pages ensure a smooth and secure process for managing user access, enhancing the overall user experience on Blossom Therapy Insights.

 **Sign Up Page:**